tschellenbach/Stream-Framework/docs/background_tasks.rst

 This also make it easier and cheaper to keep active users' feeds updated during activity spikes because you dont need to scale up capacity less often.

-Feedly manager is the best place to implement your high/low priority fanouts, in fact the `get_follower_ids` method is required to return the feed ids grouped by priority.
+Stream Framework manager is the best place to implement your high/low priority fanouts, in fact the `get_follower_ids` method is required to return the feed ids grouped by priority.

 eg::

-	class MyFeedlyManager(Feedly):
+	class MyStreamManager(Manager):

 	    def get_user_follower_ids(self, user_id):
 	    	follower_ids = {